mspnp/cloud-design-patterns/docs/circuit-breaker.md

 **Types of Exceptions**.
 A request might fail for many reasons, some of which might indicate a more severe type of failure than others.
 For example, a request might fail because a remote service has crashed and will take several minutes to recover, or because of a timeout due to the service being temporarily overloaded.
 A circuit breaker might be able to examine the types of exceptions that occur and adjust its strategy depending on the nature of these exceptions.
 For example, it might require a larger number of timeout exceptions to trip the circuit breaker to the **Open** state compared to the number of failures due to the service being completely unavailable.

 **Logging**.
-A circuit breaker should log all failed requests (and possibly successful requests) to enable an administrator to monitor the health of the operation that it covers. <<RBC: Encapsulates means summarizes, captures, or condenses, none of which seem appropriate here.
-Does this work from a technical perspective?>>
+A circuit breaker should log all failed requests (and possibly successful requests) to enable an administrator to monitor the health of the operation.

 **Recoverability**.
 You should configure the circuit breaker to match the likely recovery pattern of the operation it's protecting.
 For example, if the circuit breaker remains in the **Open** state for a long period, it could raise exceptions even if the reason for the failure has been resolved.
 Similarly, a circuit breaker could fluctuate and reduce the response times of applications if it switches from the **Open** state to the **Half-Open** state too quickly.